top of page

 Kitchen - Mid-Refresh

-Speckled green countertops with a white edge detail, outdated corner cabinets, and brushed nickel hardware didn't lend themselves to the farmhouse look we were after.
-The awkwardly placed household command center was less than attractive (take note of the glass cabinet doors - they'll make a more appropriate appearance later in our refresh).
+Speckled green countertops with a white edge detail, outdated corner cabinets, and brushed nickel hardware didn't lend themselves to the farmhouse look the homeowners were after.
+The awkwardly placed household command center was less than attractive (take note of the glass cabinet doors - they'll make a more appropriate appearance later in the refresh).
 Luckily, the traditional raised-panel cabinets were in great shape.

 AAAA4D3A-59CE-4361-8910-BE2A4A6C5EDA_1_1